Discerning a way forward – Questions for Church Councils, Ministers and Lay Leaders

 nurturing one another in faith, upholding one another in prayer,

 and encouraging one another in service, until Christ comes.

 Volunteers working in the kitchen to serve tea and coffee must adhere scrupulously to the food handling protocols and ensure good hygiene.
-In the short term, you should strongly consider not serving a cuppa after worship.

 Volunteers who are vulnerable or high risk should not undertake cleaning.
 Specialist contract cleaning should be considered where ever possible.
-If a cleaning process is difficult or impossible, this is a good reason to continue online gatherings.

 Each congregation will make their own decision on this issue.
-People unable to attend as a result of illness, or who have newly connected with your church on-line, will value the continuation of online offerings
+People unable to attend as a result of illness, or who have newly connected with your church on-line, will value the continuation of online services.

 For returning to worship gatherings/small groups on Church Property

 How will we maintain / monitor gathering and physical distancing requirements?